Avatar

 Apr 2017 – Nov 2017 Parana, Entre Rios, Argentina

-• Advised one Honours thesis (Bachelor’s degree in Agronomy) at the National University of Entre Ríos.
-Honors thesis description: Impact of cover crops with different defoliation levels on soil carbon.
+• Honours Thesis Supervision: Advised a Bachelor’s thesis (Agronomy) at the National University of Entre Ríos.
+Thesis Topic: Impact of cover crops with different defoliation levels on soil carbon.

 Research Council of Argentina, CONICET - Ecophysiology and Forage Production, National University of Entre Ríos